milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 When Areas where you’ve used Google are on

-When Ads Personalization and Areas where you’ve used Google are turned on, Google will use the data saved with your Web & App Activity related to the general areas where you’ve used Google sites and apps to personalize your ads.
+When Ads Personalization and Areas where you’ve used Google are turned on, Google will personalize your ads using the data related to the general areas where you’ve used Google sites and apps that is saved with your history in activity settings like Search Services History and Web & App Activity.

 When Areas where you’ve used Google are off

-When Ads Personalization or Areas where you’ve used Google are turned off, Google doesn’t use the data saved with your Web & App Activity related to the general areas where you’ve used Google sites and apps to personalize your ads.
+When Ads Personalization or Areas where you’ve used Google are turned off, Google doesn’t personalize your ads based on the data related to the general areas where you’ve used Google sites and apps that is saved with your history in activity settings, like Search Services History and Web & App Activity.
 Even when Areas where you’ve used Google is turned off, you may still see ads based on your current location and places you’ve set as your home and work in your Google Account.

 In addition, if you are signed out, Google may still use your current location from your IP address or from your device to show you ads depending on your device and app settings.